 This presentation covers common primary care ECG rhythms and abnormalities to know.
 Using interactive and energetic teaching techniques, as well as multiple photos, attendees will learn the ECG vitals they need to know in primary care and how to manage them.
-Saturday, November 11 Saturday, November 11 Session ID: 202 Room: 519B 8:00-12:30 (ET) PAACT: Pain managment 2023 update Frank Martino, MD, CCFP (EM), FCFP; Alan Kaplan, MD, CCFP (EM), FCFP This Group Learning program has been certified by the College of Family Physicians of Canada for up to 12 Mainpro+ credits.
+Legend: Simultaneous interpretation  🖆 Live-stream and on-demand Saturday, November 11 Saturday, November 11 Session ID: 202 Room: 519B 8:00-12:30 (ET) PAACT: Pain managment 2023 update Frank Martino, MD, CCFP (EM), FCFP; Alan Kaplan, MD, CCFP (EM), FCFP This Group Learning program has been certified by the College of Family Physicians of Canada for up to 12 Mainpro+ credits.
 PRE-REGISTRATION REQUIRED Learning objectives: